levsero/search_app/README.md

 ## Description and reasoning

-Have created one "table" for each of the object types.
+- There is one `Database` class that contains one "table" for each of the object types.
+  - The database is created from json strings of the data, with a helper function that allows file paths to be used instead.
+  - All external search calls come through this class and if we would add update, or delete functions this class would handle those as well.
 - Each table has the original hash saved which is used for arbitrary queries which need to scan the whole table.
 - #add_data is a separate method outside of the `initialize` because all the tables have to be init'ed before they can be stored.
   - It returns `self` so it can be chained with other methods in the future if need be (eg. `.add_data(data).add_association(associations).create_indexes`)